 Something that’s keeping me a little more motivated about the run this Sunday and having to get up early, is that fact that I’ll be making these pickled pulled pork sandwiches.
 Plus the timing couldn’t be better; I’ll be able to set the pork shoulder up in the morning before we head out the door and by the time we’re home and everyone’s ready to eat the shoulder will be totally melt in your mouth soft and ready to shred and serve.

-This is actually the only dish I make in a slow cooker (specifically our multifunction Cuisinart 3-in-1 Cook Central).
+This is actually the only dish I make in a slow cooker.
 I never grew up eating slow cooker meals, simply because slow cookers are just not something my family used.
 This though in my opinion is the perfect slow cooker dish because it’s so easy and mindless to throw together with mouthwatering and ‘punch you in the face’ flavorful results….and now I’m thinking I might dabble around with this slow cooker a little more.
 Maybe tomato braised oxtails?!
 We shall see.
 Any tips for this slow cooker novice is also very much appreciated! :) If you’re looking for a super delicious yet easy Super Bowl dish…here you go!
 Don’t want to make sandwiches?…no problem, turn them into tacos!
 Enjoy! xx, Jenny

 More pork recipes you might like: